Anylsite/anyledger-hub-Pre-Alpha/README.md

 -In step 3, you should input `eval $(docker-machine env default)` after

-`ERROR: Couldn't connect to Docker daemon - you might need to run `docker-machine start default`.`
+`ERROR: Couldn't connect to Docker daemon - you might need to run docker-machine start default.`

+if the machine is already running.

 - In step 3 of Installation, you may be encounter an error due to having a different installed version for openjdk.
 For instance: